Carbon 3D Printing

 Competitive Advantages of Carbon 3D Printing

-Carbon 3D DLS enables complex variable-density lattice structures, allowing optimal comfort, energy return, and impact absorption. - Versatile Applications:
+Carbon 3D DLS™ enables complex variable-density lattice structures, allowing optimal comfort, energy return, and impact absorption.

-Perfect for sports equipment, wearable devices, fashion accessories, automotive interiors, and product design, Carbon DLS accelerates the prototyping and production process with unmatched flexibility. - Superior Performance:
+Perfect for sports equipment, wearable devices, fashion accessories, automotive interiors, and product design, Carbon DLS™ accelerates the prototyping and production process with unmatched flexibility.

-With Carbon 3D DLS, Prototek guarantees rapid turnaround times and fine detail resolution, significantly reducing design-to-production lead times.
+With Carbon 3D printing DLS™, Prototek delivers rapid turnaround and fine detail, significantly reducing design-to-production lead times.

 Traditional resin 3D printing produces parts that are often brittle and prone to aging or crystallization.
 Carbon’s dual-component materials overcome this limitation: after the initial UV photopolymerization, a thermal post-cure chemically activates a secondary reaction that transforms the printed part into a true thermoplastic-equivalent structure.